-Name Prerequisites Notes LDAP Active Directory The Idapsearch command must be installed and working appropriately on the EF Portal Agent host.
-You can use these authentication methods to authenticate users against an LDAP or Active Directory server.
+Name Prerequisites Notes LDAP The Idapsearch command must be installed and working appropriately on the EF Portal Agent host.
+You can use these authentication Active Directory an LDAP or Active Directory server.
 When you install these authentication methods, the EF Portal installer asks you to specify the parameters that are required by Idapsearch to contact and query your directory server.
 HTTP Authentication External HTTP authentication system This authentication method relies on an external authentication system to authenticate the users.
 The external system then adds an HTTP authentication header to the user requests.
 EF Portal trusts the HTTP authentication header.
 Certificate SSL Certificates must be installed and exchanged between EF Portal Server and clients.
 This authentication method is accomplished on the web server, which requires the client authentication through the use of SSL certificates.